Nicerova7/Emacslisp-the-little-schemer/README.md

 ### in emacs lisp
 _"Thinking about computing is one of the most exciting things the human mind can do"_.

-The Little Schemer is worthy successor and will prove equally popular as texbooks for Scheme courses as well as companion texts for any complete introductory course in Computer Science
+The Little Schemer is worthy successor and will prove equally popular as texbooks for Scheme courses as well as companion texts for any complete introductory course in Computer Science.

 ## About